 We’ve given you several great options for improving your training program, but every company is different.
 So how can you make your development program more robust?

 It really comes down to surveying your employees, looking at your overall company goals and studying your training metrics.
-Then you can create a roadmap using a combination of these training and development initiatives.
+Then you can create a roadmap using a combination of these areas of development for employees.

 Training should always be fluid and can always be further refined.
 By taking the necessary steps to constantly tweak your program, you’ll strengthen each employee’s skill set and keep your company competitive.